 Virtually join us as we mark the completion of each lunar cycle, together.
 New Moons are a great time for personal reflection and to set intentions for the coming month.
 As queer and trans folks, we bring our collective energy together to bring about powerful manifestation in our lives and world.
 Each month we tap into the living flow of energy that has sustained our queer forebears and transcestors throughout time and space — dismantling oppression, co-creating a more equitable world, and healing in community.
 We aim to create an informal and relaxed environment to (re)connect with yourself and others, following the flow of the seasons and rhythms of nature.

-Gatherings begin at 7pm on the night of each new moon, and last for approximately 50 minutes.
+Gatherings begin at 7pm on (or shortly after) the night of each new moon, and last for approximately one hour.

 Supplies to have ready:

 - a pen/pencil and notebook (or device for writing notes or drawing)